Forex Education

 6. Dark Cloud Cover

 Staying true to its name, this candlestick pattern converts the last day’s optimism into pessimism.
 The red-colored candle opens above the green candle of the previous day but closes below the midpoint.
 This shows that the bears will be running the market and push the prices further lower.
-The short wicks of the candles show a decisive downtrend.
+The short wicks of the candles show a strong downtrend.

 Continuation Candlestick Patterns